jswebguru/SC_defectsDetection/README.md

 Results
 ------
-This is th winner model of the Deep Learning Challenge WS1920 of University of Erlangen-Nuremberg.
+This repository is **the winner of the Deep Learning Challenge WS1920 of University of Erlangen-Nuremberg**.
 The trained model is tested on a second data set by the [LME](https://lme.tf.fau.de/) and the results are as follows,

 | F1 score of crack | F1 score of inactive  | mean F1 score |
 | :-------------: |:-------------:|:-------------:|